Download the uncensored transcript of Pegi Cecconi’s

 Walt Grealis Special Achievement Award acceptance speech here.

-Pegi Cecconi will be awarded the 2021 Walt Grealis Special Achievement Award at The 50th Annual JUNO Awards Broadcast, on Sunday, June 6, 2021.
+Pegi Cecconi will be awarded the 2021 Walt Grealis Special Achievement Award at The JUNO Opening Night Awards on Friday, June 4, 2021.

 This prestigious award named after Walt Grealis in recognition of his extraordinary accomplishments recognizes individuals who have contributed to the growth and development of the Canadian music industry.